DonaldET/DemoDev/README.md

 #Getting Started

+All the information needed to build these projects is detailed in the _BuildResources_ document described next.
+The process you will follow is:
+1. Download required dependencies (e.g., Java and MAVEN)
+2. Install and test the dependencies
+3. Download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/](http://www.github.com/DonaldET/DemoDev/)
+4. From the downloaded directory, execute: _mvn clean install_

 The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
 This **GITHUB** hosted document contains links to the source code repository holding _DonaldET\DemoDev_.

 ##Sub-Project Categories